YouTube database – How does it store so many videos without running out of storage space?

-YouTube is the second most popular website on the planet after Google.
+YouTube is one of the most popular websites on the planet.
 As of May 2019, more than 500 hours of video content is uploaded to the platform every single minute.

 This write-up is an insight into the databases used at YouTube and the backend data infrastructure that enables the video platform to store such an insane amount of data, as well as scale with billions of users.

-Before they were acquired by Google the team consisted of:
+Before they were acquired by Google, the team comprised:

 2 system admins

 2 software architects that focused on the site’s scalability